• Skip to main content

 JUMP TO RECIPE

-This Chocolate Dates recipe includes Medjool dates filled with nuts and covered in melted chocolate to make the ultimate treat.
+This Chocolate Dates recipe includes Medjool dates filled with nuts and covered in melted chocolate to make the ultimate healthy treat.
+You only need 4 ingredients to make them and they are also vegan and gluten free too!

 Chocolate dates are something I always have in my freezer!
 They’re a healthy and delicious treat and perfect if you have a sweet tooth after dinner like me!